-Ms. Tippett: Because of the crisis in that generation — and all of us.
-Again, words — you make these distinctions that I think are helpful, between “standing alone” and “lonesome” and “lonely,” and that those are not all the same thing.
+Ms. Tippett: You — you make these distinctions that I think are helpful, between “standing alone” and “lonesome” and “lonely,” and that those are not all the same thing.

 Ms. Brown: Everyone knows this.
 In my family, we call it the “lonely feeling.”
 We named it, so our kids could articulate it.

 Ms. Tippett: Yeah, I was gonna ask you about that.
 That’s so interesting.
 In your family, you’ll say, “I’ve got that lonely feeling.”
 Or your kids will say, “I had that lonely feeling.”

 Ms. Brown: Yeah, and they’ll say, “I was with a group of friends, and I had the lonely feeling.”
 And I think we all know — everyone knows that experience of being surrounded by people and feeling completely alone — because I think you can be alone and with people, because you’re not connected to those people.
 There’s no connection there.

 And so I love, again, Cacioppo’s definition of loneliness as being on the outside, looking in.
 When I stand up alone in the wilderness and take a stand on something I believe in, or stand up for something I don’t think is right or I do think is right, I feel connected to every other person who’s made that pilgrimage through the wilderness — people I know, people I don’t know but admire.
 I don’t feel lonely.

 Ms. Tippett: So let’s talk about how — again, we’re in this deep territory of paradox — how what you’re describing is the opposite of the standoffs that we have on every side of every — across the spectrum of our culture right now.
 It’s standing up for what we believe in, as a way of moving behind our defenses.